Synonyms and other taxonomic changes

 (Hampson, 1910) (1)

-Body and wings black; forewing with large white patch; hindwing with large red or orange patch
+Adult - body and wings black; forewing with large white patch; hindwing with large red or orange patch.

 Larvae feed on the leaves of grape, Vitis (Vitaceae)